 Financial Aid Applications & Deadlines

 Don’t assume that because you were not eligible for financial aid at Middlesex that you won’t qualify for aid at the transfer institution.
 Financial aid deadlines are not the same as application deadlines and many are actually due before the application.
 (Most documents for financial aid need to be in by March 1st for fall admissions.)
 Start with the transfer institution’s financial aid office, but don’t stop there.
-Use scholarship resources on the web and in the CDCC to look for additional funding.

 FOCUS, SELF-PACED CAREER AND EDUCATION PLANNING TOOL